chidiwilliams/chidiwilliams.com/content/post/building-an-expression-evaluator-part-2.md

 We added a handful of features to the evaluator in this post.
 Our nifty, little program can now evaluate predefined functions, relational operations, and variables.

-There are many more places to go in the world of expression evaluators: more primitives and predefined functions, logical operators, lambdas(?), and more.
-But, I'll have to leave them up to you to explore.
+There are many more places to go in the world of expression evaluators: [string primitives](https://www.vertex42.com/blog/excel-formulas/text-formulas-in-excel.html#len), [other predefined functions](https://support.microsoft.com/en-us/office/excel-functions-alphabetical-b3944572-255d-4efb-bb96-c6d90033e188), [relational operators](https://www.excelfunctions.net/excel-operators.html#ComparisonOperators), [lambdas](https://www.microsoft.com/en-us/research/blog/lambda-the-ultimatae-excel-worksheet-function/), and more.
+But I'll have to leave them up to you to explore.
 Thanks for reading.

 Try out [the evaluator online](https://chidiwilliams.github.io/expression-evaluator/) or check out [the complete code on Github](https://github.com/chidiwilliams/expression-evaluator/blob/main/evaluator.js).